furbrain/STIC/firmware/docs/source/index.rst

 You shouldn't need to calibrate the laser.
 However, you might if you want to measure from the front of the device or if you have replaced the end cap with something with a different length.

-To calibrate the laser, place on object exactly one meter from the point on the device you want to measure from.
+To calibrate the laser, place an object exactly one meter from the point on the device you want to measure from.
 Start the laser calibration routine and it will update the distance readings.

 Info